-Polvo was brilliant and raw that night, and left me with a taste for more live music.
+Polvo was brilliant and raw that night, and left me with a taste for move live music.
 Polvo remained on of my favorite bands through the 90’s (I also love their more recent records), though drummer Eddie Watkins left the group after the 1996 Exploded Drawing double-LP.
 That record is considered by many to be the best math rock album ever made.
-Exploded Drawing effectively showcased the many different sides of Polvo, from the Eastern influences, to the strange time signatures and unpredictable song structures in an almost grinding journey through the essence of the band.
+Exploded Drawing effectively showcased the many different sides of Polvo, from the Eastern influences, to the unusual time signatures and unpredictable song structures in an almost grinding journey through the essence of the band.
 It was certainly a fitting last act with the group for an unusually gifted drummer.

 Fast forward 23 years, to 2016, and I found myself employed in the same office with Watkins.
 I never even knew I was working with one of my favorite drummers.
 I’m not sure why I didn’t make the connection, since I should have recognized him and he was in a fairly senior role, so I heard his name around.
 To be fair, we did work on separate products and in different parts of the organization.
 I didn’t realize it was the same Eddie Watkins, that is, until I came into work one Monday morning and read an email about his death.
 I was frozen by the news.
 The cause of death was not specified, which usually means one of only a few options.
 What I found out independently confirmed my suspicions that Eddie had taken his own life.
 His family had wanted to keep it quiet initially, but by the following year had started Eddiefest, an event held at the Cat’s Cradle club, featuring a host of local bands.
 The third such event was just held.